 Programme: The 17th Annual Martin Tansey Memorial Lecture

-Date: Thursday 27 March 2025
+Date: Thursday 1st May 2025

-Time: 5.15pm registration and refreshments, the lecture will begin at 5.45pm sharp and end at 7.00pm.
+Time: 5.15pm registration and refreshments, the lecture will begin at 6.00pm sharp and end at 7.00pm.

-- ISL Interpretation is available by request, please email This email address is being protected from spambots.
-You need JavaScript enabled to view it. if you require this service.
-We would appreciate an early booking to facilitate the interpreter arrangements (by 17th March 2025).
+- Photographs were taken at this event, please email This email address is being protected from spambots.
+You need JavaScript enabled to view it. if you do not wish a photograph of you to be published.

 - CPD points: Attendance at the event may qualify for CPD points.
 Qualification is determined by the points’ issuer.
 ACJRD is happy to provide certificates of attendance on request.
 For GDPR purposes, attendance lists will be deleted after 12 months and it will no longer be possible to provide certificates of attendance after that.
 Please email This email address is being protected from spambots.
 You need JavaScript enabled to view it. to request a certificate of attendance.